fell down on my knees.

 As they are claiming to be selling Robert Johnson’s Gibson L1 guitar, as seen in the 1937 studio portrait of Johnson (pic) one of only two known pics of Johnson known to exist.
 Used for the front cover of “The Complete Recordings” CD which every blues fan should have.

-Variously described by them as “The Holy Grail” and “The greatest musical artifact of the 20th century” it certainly would be if authentic and thus the record breaking asking price, the current record at auction for a guitar associated with one artist being the $959,500 Guitar Center coughed up for Eric Clapton’s “Blackie” strat, though Hendrix’s Woodstock Strat cost one owner $1.3m and an autographed Strat raised £2.8m for charity.
+Variously described by them as “The Holy Grail” and “The greatest musical artefact of the 20th century” it certainly would be if authentic and thus the record breaking asking price, the current record at auction for a guitar associated with one artist being the $959,500 Guitar Center coughed up for Eric Clapton’s “Blackie” strat, though Hendrix’s Woodstock Strat cost one owner $1.3m and an autographed Strat raised £2.8m for charity.

 Plenty of evidence is offered to the L1’s authenticity but most of it just based on photos, you have to wonder what the ownership line of the instrument is, if real it would even make me go against my usual aversion to acoustics, though don’t know if I could meet the asking price.

-Why “The Holy Grail”, well many see Robert Johnson as the starting point and is the influence of many guitarists & musicians from to Elmore James to Jack White, through Eric Clapton The Rolling Stones, Jimmy Page, Bob Dylan, JJ Cale, many have coverd Johnson tracks.
+Why “The Holy Grail”, well many see Robert Johnson as the starting point and is the influence of many guitarists & musicians from to Elmore James to Jack White, through Eric Clapton The Rolling Stones, Jimmy Page, Bob Dylan, JJ Cale, many have covered Johnson tracks.

 After all who hasn’t heard “Sweet Home Chicago”, “Love In Vain” or “Cross Road Blues” and if not why not ?